 Analyzing context in words and speech is at the heart of all chatbot services.
 While this is quite self-explanatory, we can specify it further into these subcategories:

 Chatbots are basically the perfect interfacing upgrade for any back-end system, such as a CRM (customer-relationship management) system.
 As such, it is one of the most basic (and usually easiest to set up) integration features for any chatbot.

 This is especially important for real-time customer management processes, where chatbots should be capable of handling queries of all complexities, while still maintaining consistency and availability.

 In today’s social media-heavy internet, having access to the most popular communication channels ensures that companies can welcome customers from anywhere.
 Chatbots usually have pre-designed integration features for these, be it Facebook, WhatsApp, Telegram, or even the live chat popup that appears on a company’s official website.

 Fallback (Routing) Options

-Acknowledgment of inherent service limitations (what can and can’t be done) typically comes in the form of a fallback option for a chatbot.
+Acknowledgement of inherent service limitations (what can and can’t be done) typically comes in the form of a fallback option for a chatbot.
 As its name suggests, it is an “else” objective, where the chatbot smartly decides that human intervention would be the next best thing for the particular customer or user at that point in their interaction.
-Such features will have different methods of implementation per provider, so take important note.
+Such features will have different methods of implementation per provider, so take important notes.